akshayrdeodhar/xv6-kthreads/README.md

 up it's kernel stack.
 Holds *ptable.lock* at all times except when it is sleep-waiting for the thread to exit.
 If successful, returns *pid*.

-If *exec* occurs while it is sleep-waiting, dies.

 This nature is for supporting waiting for a specific thread to exit.
 Waiting for any thread to exit seems useless.